Annual Reports & Facts

 of our funding annually.

-on-site neonatal nurses supporting newborn deliveries and has provided
+on-site neonatal nurses supporting newborn deliveries.
+We provide on-site

 - We work closely with all hospitals in our region to ensure they are prepared

 to care for children by providing education and, when appropriate, pediatric supplies.

 - Children's Hospital has neonatal and pediatric transport programs available

 24 hours a day to work with hospitals confronted with children whose needs

 Our hospital has led statewide efforts to improve the quality of care by

 reducing system-wide central line associated blood stream infections (CLABSI)